|Fatalities - May 26, 1931

-Joe's death was the fifth in his family within a few years (father,
+Joe's death was the fifth in his family within a few

-the wishes of their mothers.
+against the wishes of their mothers.
 Interested in

-was going to Indianapolis to pick up a little
+was going to Indianapolis to pick up a little money

-Arnold broke an axle while running first and
+Billy Arnold broke an axle while running first and

 Year Car No. Car Laps Completed Start Finish